-Justis is delighted to announce that you can now access Justis BVI Cases, Cayman Island Cases, Bermuda Cases, Jamaican Cases and Eastern Caribbean Supreme Court Cases in an essential new JustisOne Core collection; perfect for Caribbean and offshore practitioners.
+Justis is delighted to announce that you can now access cases from the Caribbean Court of Justice, British Virgin Islands, Cayman Island, Bermuda, Jamaican and Eastern Caribbean Supreme Court in an essential new JustisOne Core collection.
 You can also access Bermuda Law Reports and Cayman Islands Law Reports as Bolt-on content.

 The Jersey Law Reports feature judgments of cases from 1969 to the present day that are heard at the Royal Court and appeal courts.
 As a series it takes those cases of lasting legal importance from a multitude of practice areas, including banking and taxation, white-collar crime, commercial law and family law.
 The Reports are exclusive to Justis worldwide outside of the Channel Islands, and are available as printable PDFs replicating the pagination and appearance of the hard copy versions.